maxgriswold/Stay-Tuned---Improving-Sentiment-Analysis-and-Stance-Detection-Using-Large-Language-Models/README.md

 ## License

-This repository is released as open-source software under a GPL-3.0 license.
+This repository is released as open-source software under a MIT license.
 See the LICENSE file for more details.